Six Senses Con Dao – a Luxury Beach Resort in Vietnam offers an unparalleled experience.

 You can explore the historic monuments in Con Son by yourself, or with an arranged tour by the resort.
 Six Senses also offers daily shuttle service at certain times for drop-off and pick-up from the main town.

-The resort can arrange many other experiences for guests – from trekking in the tropical rainforest, a fishing trip, learning how to master the stand-up paddle, Con Dao Prison tour, to Turtle discovery (turtles’ nesting and hatching during the May-Oct season).
+This Luxury resort can arrange many other experiences for guests – from trekking in the tropical rainforest, a fishing trip, learning how to master the stand-up paddle, Con Dao Prison tour, to Turtle discovery (turtles’ nesting and hatching during the May-Oct season).

 You can take a mountain bike from the resort and explore the island on your own.
 We had a fun ride exploring a beach about 10 km from the resort towards the airport.